 When a stingray strikes, it lifts and flexes its tail, causing the barb to stick up and into the perceived threat:

 The barb also has grooves to hold venom.
-Once it gets through the skin, this venom causes an excruciating, long-lasting pain.
+Once it gets through the skin, this venom typically causes an excruciating, long-lasting pain.
 Many believe that hot water helps denature the toxin and alleviate the pain.
 Lifeguards on the beach usually have kits to help out if you ever need to get your foot into hot water quickly.